-Upgrade to Outlook 2013 SP1 or later for substantial performance improvements over previous versions.
+Upgrade to the latest version of Outlook for substantial performance improvements over previous versions.

 Outlook Web App lets you create offline messages, contacts, and calendar events that are uploaded when OWA is next able to connect to Office 365.
 For more information about setting up and using OWA in offline mode, see Using Outlook Web App offline.

 Outlook lets you work in cached mode, in which it automatically connects whenever possible.
 You can have Outlook download your entire mailbox, or just a portion of it.
 For more information, see Turn on Cached Exchange Mode and Work offline in Outlook.

 Outlook also offers an offline mode.
 To use this, you must first set up cached mode so that information from your account is copied down to your computer.
 In offline mode, Outlook will try to connect using the send and receive settings, or when you manually set it to work online.
 For more information, see Work offline to avoid data connection charges, Change send and receive settings when you work offline, and Switch from working offline to online.

 If you have a smart phone, you can use it to triage your email and calendar over your phone carrier's network.

 Here is some guidance on when to use Outlook or OWA.
 If disk space is not an issue on your device, Outlook has a full set of features and might work best for you.
 If disk space is an issue on your device, consider using OWA which has a subset of features, but also works best in an online situation.
 Of course, you can use either because they work well together.